akshayrangnekar/akshayrangnekar.github.io/source/_posts/2014-03-16-up-and-running-on-appengine-with-maven-jersey-and-guice-part-3.markdown

 title: "Up and running on AppEngine with Maven, Jersey and Guice - Part 3"
 date: 2014-03-18 12:23:37 +0000
 comments: true
-categories: [AppEngine, Java, Jersey, Maven, Guice, git, github]
+categories: [AppEngine, Java, Jersey, Maven, Guice]
 ---
 This is part three of my post on getting a web application up and running on Google AppEngine with Maven, Jersey and Guice.